 The Easter Bunny will be excited to get his paws on these delicious Easter Carrot Top Cupcakes!
-Each chocolate cupcake looks just like a real carrot popping out of dirt.
+Each chocolate cupcake looks just like a real carrot popping out of the dirt.
 The cupcakes are wrapped in orange chocolate clay, are topped with orange frosting and sprigs of edible grass, and are served in chocolate cookie crumb dirt.

 Easter Carrot Top Cupcakes

 Cakes are often completely covered in fondant but you don’t see too many cupcakes decorated that way.
 Why not?
 Probably because fondant is way too sweet or just plain awful tasting, but an alternative, modeling chocolate, tastes, well, like chocolate, and works almost exactly like fondant.
 What’s not to like about that?

 These burning questions got me thinking about clever ways to make and use modeling chocolate cupcake wrappers for Easter and these Easter Carrot Top Cupcakes were my first experiment.
 It’s always so wonderful when my first try at something works.
 I had three recipe flubs earlier this week, so these made me so happy.

 Watch the video to see how these Carrot Top Cupcakes are made.

 Edible cupcake wrappers offer so many fun possibilities and I am sure you will be seeing more of them here at Hungry Happenings.

 Their only downside is that they do take away some of the reason for making cupcakes, and that is eating the tiny cakes with your hands.
 The wrappers will melt, so you’ll need to serve your cupcakes on a plate.
 This problem actually worked in my favor with this project.